TrejGun/nestjs-auth/apps/session-rest/README.md

 # Session based REST authorization for Nest.js

-This is a code sample for my [article](https://trejgun.github.io/articles/session-based-authorization-for-nestjs)
+This is the basic, old-fashioned, authorization which uses cookies and is most suitable for browsers.

+To store session's data on the server side it additionally uses Redis.

 ## Optional

 This example shows how to setup Nest.js authorization various 3rd party providers

+ - local
  - google
  - facebood
  - onelogin